ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/README.md

 Develop a UART transmitter module capable of sending serial data from the FPGA to an external device.
 ## Contents:
 ### Step 1: Study the Existing Code

+A UART transmitter module is a hardware component that enables serial communication from an FPGA to external devices by converting parallel data into sequential bits .
+This module serves as a fundamental interface for sending data between the FPGA and external devices such as computers, microcontrollers, or other electronic equipment.
+The code for this module can e

 ### Step 2: Design Documentation
 ### Step 3: Implementation
 ### Step 4: Testing and Verification